Executive chef Travis Peters at the Parish (Credit: Jackie Tran)

 The Parish executive chef and co-owner Travis Peters creates “down southern home cooking” with modern technique and creativity.

 Almost 25 years ago, Peters began his culinary career as a dishwasher at Mama Louisa’s.
 After a year-and-a-half at now-closed Cajun/Creole Nonie Restaurant, he became chef.
-Stints followed at Old Pueblo Grill and McMahon’s Prime Steakhouse, before landing the executive chef position at the Cup Cafe at Hotel Congress.
+Stints followed at Old Pueblo Grille and McMahon’s Prime Steakhouse, before landing the executive chef position at the Cup Cafe at Hotel Congress.

 Since 2011, Peters has comfortably experimented at his own restaurant the Parish.